 What’s Included in the Workday Payroll System?

-Adding Workday Payroll to your overall Human Capital Management or Financial System can help you maximize your investment with a single, cloud-based solution.
-The functionality built into both the Workday HCM and Payroll systems helps align all the information you could need for payroll processing in one place.
+Adding the Workday Payroll system to your overall Human Capital Management or Financial System can help you maximize your investment with a single, cloud-based solution.
+The functionality built into both the Workday Human Capital Management (HCM) and Payroll systems helps align all the information you could need for payroll processing in one place.

 Whether you need to make changes to employee benefits, update financial information following terminations, or complete audits of general payroll information, Workday’s payroll software has all the features required to meet your payroll needs.

-Allowing employees to have control over their own experience is an important part of your team’s satisfaction, and, luckily for you, Workday understands this.
-Its employee self service functionality lets users track and request payment information on any device, whenever they want and wherever they want.
+Allowing employees to have control over their own experience is an integral part of your team’s satisfaction, and, luckily for you, Workday understands this.
+Its employee self-service functionality lets users track and request payment information on any device, whenever they want and wherever they want.

 If you’re familiar with outdated payroll processing systems and software, then you’re probably thinking there’s no way for a single system to allow you to customize your payroll process to meet your business’s specific payroll needs.
 This is where Workday comes in.

-If higher calculation options and automatic tax updates aren’t enough to convince you of Workday’s payroll benefits, users also have the ability to choose multiple pay cycles or “runs” for different groups of employees.
-For example, if your manager and company executive salaries are paid monthly, but your hourly employees are paid bi-weekly, Workday allows you to keep your pay groups separate and run pay cycles according to employee status.
+Suppose higher calculation options and automatic tax updates aren’t enough to convince you of Workday’s payroll benefits.
+In that case, users also have the ability to choose multiple pay cycles or “runs” for different groups of employees.
+For example, suppose your manager and company executive salaries are paid monthly, but your hourly employees are paid bi-weekly.
+In that case, Workday allows you to keep your pay groups separate and run pay cycles according to employee status.

 Improved Security Permissions

-Workday’s payroll solution houses lots of important personal and financial information that must be accompanied by top-notch security guidelines and permissions.
-Workday takes advantage of two different groups to maintain proper payroll security: role-based groups and segment-based groups.
+Workday’s payroll solution houses lots of important personal and financial information that top-notch security guidelines and permissions must accompany.
+Workday takes advantage of two groups to maintain proper payroll security: role- and segment-based groups.